ansible/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

      BANDWIDTH: 1000000 Kbit
      BIA: X254.005a.f8bd

+About the task:
+- Because the ``ansible_network_os`` for the device was ``cisco.nxos.nxos`` it was converted to ``nxos``.
+Alternately you can provide the OS in the
+``parser/os`` key.
-About the task: - Because the ``ansible_network_os`` for the device was ``cisco.nxos.nxos`` it was converted to ``nxos``.
-Alternatively the ``parser/os`` key can be used to manually provide the OS. - The textfsm template name defaulted to ``templates/nxos_show_interface.textfsm`` using a combination of the OS and command run.
-Alternatively the ``parser/template_path`` key can be used to override the generated template path. - Detailed information about ``textfsm`` can be found
+- The textfsm template name defaulted to ``templates/nxos_show_interface.textfsm`` using a combination of the OS and command run.
+Alternately you can override the generated template path with the
+``parser/template_path`` key.
+- See the `textfsm README <https://github.com/google/textfsm>`_ for details.
-here: https://github.com/google/textfsm - ``textfsm`` was previously made available as a filter plugin.
-Ansible users should transition to ``cli_parse`` - Red Hat Ansible Automation Platform subscription support is limited to the use of the ``textfsm`` public APIs as documented.
+- ``textfsm`` was previously made available as a filter plugin.
+Ansible users should transition to the ``cli_parse`` module.
+- Red Hat Ansible Automation Platform subscription support is limited to the use of the ``textfsm`` public APIs as documented.

-Parsing with ttp
+Parsing with TTP
 -----------------

 TTP is a Python library for semi-structured text parsing using templates.
-TTP uses a jinja like syntax to limit the need for regular expressions.
-User familiar with jinja templating may find the TTP template syntax familiar.
+TTP uses a jinja-like syntax to limit the need for regular expressions.
+Users familiar with jinja templating may find the TTP template syntax familiar.

-Example template stored as ``templates/nxos_show_interfaces.ttp``
+The following is an example TTP template stored as ``templates/nxos_show_interfaces.ttp``:

 .. code-block:: jinja

    {{ interface }} is {{ state }}
    admin state is {{ admin_state }}{{ ignore(".\*") }}

-Example task:
+The following task uses this template to parse the ``show interface`` command output:

 .. code-block:: yaml